 Along with William Clark, Meriwether Lewis lead the Corp of Discovery 3,700 miles from St. Louis, Missouri to the Pacific Ocean and back.The expedition mapped, explored and recorded much of the newly acquired territory of the Louisiana Purchase.
 They arrived at the mouth of the Columbia River near the Oregon and Washington borders on November 15, 1805.

 Born a slave, Booker T. Washington persevered after the Civil War putting himself through school.
 He became the first principal of the Tuskegee Normal and Industrial Institute in 1881.
 Washington held this position until his death in 1915.
-Throughout his time at that school, (now Tuskegee University), Washington was recognized for his advancement of African American education, though he was often criticised for his public support of segregation and racial subservience.
+Throughout his time at that school, (now Tuskegee University), Washington was recognized for his advancement of African American education, though he was often criticized for his public support of segregation and racial subservience.

 Edith Wilson was the second wife of President Woodrow Wilson.
 Married during the course of his first term, Mrs. Wilson became indispensable during the last 18 months of his second term when the President fell ill.
 The First Lady reviewed all correspondence and assisted President Wilson while he recovered from what was later determined to be his second stroke.
 Historians today suggest Mrs. Wilson even made official decisions on behalf of the President, in effect acting in his stead.